JoseSK999/floresta-docs/src/ch06-04-address-manager.md

 This method selects a peer address for a new connection based on required services and whether the connection is a feeler.
 First of all, we will return `None` if the address manager doesn't have any peers.
 Otherwise:

-- For feeler connections, it randomly picks an address, or returns `None` if the peer is `Banned`.
+- For feeler connections, it randomly picks an address, or returns `None` if the peer is `Banned` or already `Connected`.
 - For regular connections, it prioritizes peers supporting the required services or falls back to a random address.
-Peers in the `NeverTried`, `Tried` and `Connected` states are considered valid, while `Banned` and `Failed` ones are only accepted if enough time has passed.
+Peers in the `NeverTried` and `Tried` states are considered valid, `Connected` ones are skipped, and `Banned` and `Failed` ones are only accepted if enough time has passed.
 If no suitable address is found, it returns `None`.

 ```rust
 # // Path: floresta-wire/src/p2p_wire/address_man.rs